 VOCs, also known as Volatile Organic Compounds, are a group of carbon-based chemicals with a superpower: they can easily evaporate into the air at room temperature, and there they hang and wait for a nice set of lungs to inhale them.

 When there are high levels of VOCs in a room, most people can smell them, but it should be noted that some VOCs have no odor, so just because a room smells “safe” doesn’t mean it is.
 In other words, the odor does not indicate any level of risk of inhaling this dangerous group of chemicals.

 Common VOCs in Our Daily Lives

-There are toxic dangers lurking all around us in the form of numerous VOCs.
+Toxic dangers are lurking all around us in the form of numerous VOCs.
 Some of the most common ones we encounter are:

-- Acetone – used as a solvent for many plastics and for thinning polyester resin.
+- Acetone – used as a solvent for many plastics and thinning polyester resin.
 Acetone is also commonly used to degrease and clean tools and can be found in paints and varnishes.

 - Benzene – A chemical used to make other chemicals that are used to make many plastics and polymers.